 Use Cases for Malicious Threat Detection

-Malicious threat detection is critical for cloud service providers, businesses and security vendors because these are the threats which can compromise networks leading to data breaches, ransomware attacks, malware infections, etc. detect and block emerging attacks and close gaps in threat coverage.
+Malicious threat detection is critical for cloud service providers, businesses and security vendors because these are the threats which can compromise networks leading to data breaches, ransomware attacks, malware infections, etc.

 - DNS and Web Filtering.
 Block high risk or potentially dangerous DNS connections to malicious, phishing, and non-sanctioned content domains.
 Premium solutions offer filtering with protection and support at the domain, page-level, and full-path URL.
 Read the Case Study.

 - Enrich Security Tools.
 Enrich and automate SIEM, SOAR, and other security platforms with malicious threat intelligence data to improve efficiency and speed of response.